-The 1-DAY ACUVUE® TruEye® Brand Contact Lenses with HYDRACLEAR® 1 Technology (narafilcon A) are available as Spherical lenses.
-The lens is made of a silicone hydrogel material containing an internal wetting agent with visibility tinted UV absorbing monomer.
-1-DAY ACUVUE® TruEye® Brand Contact Lenses with HYDRACLEAR® 1 (narafilcon A) Visibility Tinted with UV Blocker are tinted blue using Reactive Blue Dye #4 to make the lenses more visible for handling.
+The 1 • DAY ACUVUE® TruEyeTM Brand Contact Lenses with HYDRACLEAR® 1 (narafilcon B) is available as a Spherical lens.
+The lens is made of a silicon hydrogel material containing an internal wetting agent with visibility tinted UV absorbing monomer.
+The 1 • DAY ACUVUE® TruEyeTM Brand Contact Lenses with HYDRACLEAR® 1 (narafilcon B) Visibility Tinted with UV Blocker is tinted blue using Reactive Blue Dye #4 to make the lenses more visible for handling.
+A benzotriazole UV-absorbing monomer is used to block UV radiation.
+The transmittance characteristics are less than 1% in the UVB range of 280 nm to 315 nm and less than 10% in the UVA range of 316 nm to 380 nm for the entire power range